-Murshidabad is a wonderful district on the banks of the Bhagirathi River and was known as the capital of Bengal in 1717.
+Murshidabad is a wonderful district on the banks of the Bhagirathi River and was the capital of Bengal in 1717.

-Moreover, this district is famous for its rich cultural heritages, architectural splendor, and historically significant landmarks.
+Moreover, this district is famous for its rich cultural heritage, architectural splendor, and historically significant landmarks.

 ADVERTISEMENT